8 Steps for a Successful Non-Profit Appeal

 The first step in a successful non-profit appeal is to ensure that the perception of your non-profit is believable and trustworthy.
 Perception is reality and therefore, at the very least, your organization should have a good presence on your website, FB page, and Linked-in account.
 That means sharing the stories of your impact through appealing visual or video ways.
 Your story is that “thing” that will inspire passion about your mission and compel people to donate.
 Stories need to be attention-grabbing, emotionally compelling, and authentic:

-Step 2: Storytelling tips to help your non-profit appeal
+Step 2: Storytelling tips to showcase your successful non-profit appeal

 - Be clear – state exactly what you what or need, i.e. a donate now